SublimeText/Sass/README.md

 ☕️👌🏻

 If you enjoy this package, feel free to make a little [donation via PayPal](https://paypal.me/koenlageveen) towards the coffee that keeps this project running.
 It's much appreciated!

+## Notes

+Development on the Sass syntax is currently frozen.
+It's too high maintenance since it's so different from CSS.
+Furthermore, the Sass language doesn't support various features that SCSS does: it's not left behind by the Sass team per se, but SCSS is the primary language right now.
+That being said, if you want to improve the Sass syntax, contributions are more than welcome.